YSSF8/WordLink/README.md

 - Timer for each turn
 - Different difficulty levels: Easy, Medium, Hard, Expert
 - Score tracking
+- Store where you can buy items that are useful
-- Replayability
+- Ranking system
+- Profiles or avatars you can buy

 ## How to Play
 1. Start by selecting your preferred difficulty level.
 2. A letter will be provided to you.
 Your task is to come up with a word that begins with this letter.
 3. The bot will respond with a word that begins with the last letter of your word.
 4. This back-and-forth continues until the timer runs out.
 Your score is determined by the length of the word you write.
 For instance, if you write "Hello", you earn 5 points.
-5. The first player to accumulate 50 points wins the game.
+5. The first player to accumulate 70 points wins the game.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.